-‘The Walking Dead’ Mid Season Finale Sees The Death Of A Beloved Character
+‘The Walking Dead’ Mid-Season Finale Sees The Death Of A Beloved Character

-The mid season finale of The Walking Dead concluded Sunday, and fans witnessed the death of a beloved character in episode 8 of season 9, titled “Evolution.”
+The mid-season finale of The Walking Dead concluded Sunday, and fans witnessed the death of a beloved character in Episode 8 of Season 9, titled “Evolution.”

-**This article is full of SPOILERS for the popular zombie drama, so for those of you who don’t want to know what happens in the episode “Evolution,” you should probably go hunt for reading that’s more in line of what you want.**
+This article is full of SPOILERS for the popular zombie drama, so for those of you who don’t want to know what happens in the episode “Evolution,” you should probably stop reading now.

-“Evolution” opened with a large herd of walkers in a clearing moving in a strange way that Jesus, Aaron and Darryl said they had never seen before.
-The three were out in the area looking for a missing Eugene.
+“Evolution” opened with a large herd of walkers in a clearing moving in a strange way that Jesus (Tom Payne), Aaron (Ross Marquand), and Daryl (Norman Reedus) said they had never seen before.
+The three were out in the area looking for a missing Eugene (Josh McDermitt).

-Later, Father Gabriel tries to convert Negan, which he, of course, resists.
+Later, Father Gabriel (Seth Gilliam) tries to convert Negan (Jeffrey Dean Morgan), which he, of course, resists.
 Father Gabriel leaves after the exchange, shaking his head.
-He finds out that Rosita is at the Hilltop after leaving the jail and that she’s been injured.
+He finds out that Rosita (Christian Serratos) is at the Hilltop after leaving the jail and that she’s been injured.

-Michonne travels to the Hilltop with the group.
-Once they arrive, they talk to Tara, and she says that Magna’s little band can stay.
-But if they want to “stay” “stay” at Hilltop, she said, Jesus will need to make the final call.
+Michonne (Dania Gurira) travels to the Hilltop with the group.
+Once they arrive, they talk to Tara (Alanna Masterson), and she says that Magna’s (Nadia Hilker) little band can stay.
+But if they want to “stay” at Hilltop, she said, Jesus will need to make the final call.
 They will “need to earn their keep,” she added.

-Carol asks Michonne why she isn’t going to take part in the community festival.
+Carol (Melissa McBride) asks Michonne why she isn’t going to take part in the community festival.
 And, after hearing her out, Carol asks her to change her mind.
-Michonne indicates that won’t be very likely, and it is apparent from interaction between the two women that something has gone on between Alexandria and the Hilltop before the time jump.
+Michonne indicates that won’t be very likely, and it is apparent from the interaction between the two women that something has gone on between Alexandria and the Hilltop before the time jump.

-Life is interesting at the Hilltop among the younger populace, too, beginning with young Henry.
-The teenager is having difficulty coming to terms with living and doing an apprenticeship with blacksmith Earl, and he is additionally encountering some angst by falling for Enid — who currently has a boyfriend.
+Life is interesting at the Hilltop among the younger populace, too, beginning with young Henry (Macsen Lintz).
+The teenager is having difficulty coming to terms with living and doing an apprenticeship with blacksmith Earl (John Finn), and he is additionally encountering some angst by falling for Enid (Katelyn Nacon), who currently has a boyfriend.

 Meanwhile, Father Gabriel begins to lose his patience with Negan.
-He tells the imprisoned man that he’s upset because Rosita is injured, and because he’s been told he has has to stay behind at Alexandria to watch Negan’s cell.
+He tells the imprisoned man that he’s upset because Rosita is injured after he sent her out, and because he’s been told he has has to stay behind at Alexandria to watch Negan’s cell.

-Rosita wakes up and tells Michonne that Aaron, Daryl and Jesus have no idea what they are dealing with, and she proceeds to get out of bed to help find Eugene.
+Rosita wakes up and tells Michonne that Aaron, Daryl, and Jesus have no idea what they are dealing with, and she proceeds to get out of bed to help find Eugene.

-Daryl’s dog leads the three men to a clearly shaken Eugene that has hidden out in a cubby hole in a barn.
+Daryl’s dog leads the three men to a clearly shaken Eugene, who has hidden out in a cubby hole in a barn.
 Eugene tells them he injured his leg, and that the walkers he and Rosita encountered are acting strangely.
 Eugene explains that he heard them whispering among each other.
-When the men don’t believe him, he tells them that they are evolving and that Rosita will collaborate what he heard.
+When the men don’t believe him, he tells them that they are evolving and that Rosita will corroborate what he heard.

 The group of men then flee the approaching zombie herd.